mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Gamepad button action <!-- Y -->
 ''''''''''''''''''''''''''''''''

-Choose the action when you press the :guilabel:`Y` button on the gamepad.
+This preference allows you to set the action that |ED| will perform when you press the :guilabel:`Y` button on the gamepad.

 Note: depending on the gamepad type you are using, this may have a different label and or location.